sponsoredgigs/cms-strapi/README.md

 # 📄 SponsoredGigs Content Management System (CMS)

 Welcome to SponsoredGigs CMS!
-This is an integral part of the SponsoredGigs ecosystem, designed specifically to manage jobs, and posts, and the admin panel user data with ease.
+This is an integral part of the SponsoredGigs ecosystem, designed specifically to manage jobs, posts, and the admin panel user data with ease.

 Built on the robust Strapi framework, this CMS offers a feature-rich platform for content management, complete with a RESTful API for interacting with different data collections, a GraphQL API for advanced querying, and even a webhook setup for seamless content updates.